School-Based Health Centers

 The wellness centers do not provide hospitalization, X-rays or complex laboratory tests, and do not provide ongoing treatment of complex medical or psychiatric problems.

-When students visit a School-Based Health Center, they are not only connected to all the services at the Center but also the system of care that is ChristianaCare Health System.
+When students visit a School-Based Health Center, they are not only connected to all the services at the Center but also the system of care that is ChristianaCare.
 Research proves that wrap-around services are more effective in engaging students and creating positive health outcomes.

 To register your student at their School-Based Health Center, please see e-registration packets linked on the right-hand side.